-Justin Timberlake Wrote ‘Cry Me A River’ Two Hours After He and Britney Spears Broke Up
+Justin Timberlake Wrote ‘Cry Me a River’ in 2 Hours After He and Britney Spears Broke Up

-In his 2018 autobiography, Hindsight, Justin Timberlake talked about his pop hit “Cry Me A River,” the break-up song widely believed to be about his break up with fellow pop star Britney Spears in 2002 thanks to a Spears look-alike in the music video.
+In his 2018 autobiography, Hindsight, Justin Timberlake talked about his pop hit “Cry Me A River,” the breakup song widely believed to be about his split with fellow pop star Britney Spears in 2002.
+In fact, there was a Spears look-alike in the music video.

-The “Can’t Stop The Feeling!” singer revealed in his book he wrote the song only two hours after they called it quits.
-Continue reading to learn exactly what Timberlake said about writing “Cry Me A River” and learn how Spears felt after she saw the “controversial” music video.
+The “Can’t Stop the Feeling!” singer revealed in his book he wrote the song in just two hours.
+Find out exactly what Timberlake said about writing “Cry Me a River,” and learn how Spears felt after she saw the “controversial” music video.

-Justin Timberlake ‘scorned’ and ‘pissed off’ when he wrote ‘Cry Me a River’
+Justin Timberlake was ‘pissed off’ when he wrote ‘Cry Me a River’

-Here’s what Timberlake said about the song released in November of 2002:
+Here’s what Timberlake said about the song released in November 2002:

 “I’ve been scorned.
 I’ve been pissed off.
 The feelings I had were so strong I had to write it,” he wrote in the book.
 “I translated my feelings into a form where people could listen and hopefully relate to it.
-People heard me and they understood it because we’ve all been there,” he added.
+People heard me and they understood it because we’ve all been there.”

 Supposedly, the young pop stars broke up because Spears cheated on Timberlake with choreographer, Wade Robson, and tried to conceal what she’d done.
-A year after the break-up, Timberlake told Rolling Stone in 2003 he’d been cheated on not once but three times and that he didn’t have much hope for his dating life, according to Fame10.
+A year after the breakup, Timberlake told Rolling Stone in 2003 he’d been cheated on not once but three times and said he didn’t have much hope for his dating life, according to Fame10.

-Britney Spears claimed Timberlake wanted a ‘controversial video’ to boost record sales
+Britney Spears claimed Justin Timberlake wanted a ‘controversial video’ to boost record sales

 “I hadn’t seen it.
-Then it came out, and I said, ‘I should’ve freakin’ said no to this s**t!’
+Then, it came out, and I said, ‘I should’ve freakin’ said no to this s**t!’
 I was so like, ‘Whoa.
-What is going on right now?’
-But, hey,” she recalled.
+What is going on right now?’” she recalled.

-As for Spears, she went through some rough patches (she shaved her head, got married and divorced twice among other things) but came out on the other side stronger than yesterday (get it?).
+As for Spears, she went through some rough patches (she got married and divorced twice, among other things) but came out on the other side stronger than yesterday (get it?).

-She continued to release new music and became the star of her own Las Vegas residency and appeared as a judge on The X Factor.
+She continued to release new music, became the star of her own Las Vegas residency, and appeared as a judge on The X Factor.